-Unless otherwise agreed by the Head of Department, internal UCT candidates will be expected to obtain an overall credit weighted average of at least 65% for their third year IS/CS major courses, and at least 55% for each course.
+Unless otherwise agreed by the Head of Department, internal UCT candidates will be expected to obtain an overall credit weighted average of at least 65% for their third year IS major courses, and at least 55% for each course.
+If INF3003W is not a completed subject, performance in INF2011S will be considered as part of the credit weighted average.
 Applicants must submit a detailed CV, and supply answers to questions relating to any past and present work experience and activities, awards, skills, and qualifications gained, involvement with the IS industry, their intended career progression, and motivation for enrolment in the course.
 Applicants from outside UCT should also submit an authorised academic transcript of their marks, and give contact details of two referees.
 They may also be requested to provide examples of their written or project work, and may be required to attend an interview and complete an entrance examination.